Our Projects

 Path Planning

 The team is working on enabling C1C0 to traverse across different terrains and avoid obstacles.
-This project requires the integration of many different sensors, including LIDAR, Indoor GPS, Gyroscope, and Indoor GPS, as well as work with algorithms and optimization.
+This project requires the integration of many different sensors, including LIDAR, Indoor GPS, Gyroscope, and Indoor GPS, translating data into algorithms and optimizing for speed.

 Minibot